posconnetwork/JS-Data-Retrieval-Sample/README.md

 ## How do I test locally?

-To test `vhhh.js`, run `node test.js VHHH`.
+To test `VHHK.js`, run `node test.js VHHK`.
 While it is not the exact way the script will be integrated, the sandbox ensures that only allowed modules may be loaded.

 ## I'm done, now what?